 Well, it doesn’t necessarily take a lot of money to make a lot of money, but it does take some when it comes to business growth!
-Depending on the business model, market and the industry trend you may not even need money for growth, but you do need money for rapid growth.
+Depending on the business model, market, and industry trend you may not even need money for growth, but you do need money for rapid startup growth.

-Sales growth can take care of everything, but it’s not the case in most of the cases.
-You need proper funding source for growth.
-It’s simple, you have to pay your vendors before your customers pay you and this cash flow conundrum forces fast-growing companies to seek bank financing or equity sales to finance their growth.
+It’s simple, you have to pay your vendors before your customers pay you, and this cash flow conundrum forces fast-growing companies to seek bank financing or equity sales to finance their growth.
 Failing to do so may put your business at risk of running out of money.

 As a fact of the matter, a company can grow very fast with external funding than it can do at its own with sales revenue.
-So, if you are actually planning fast growth, you must set your financial goals!
+So, if you are actually planning fast growth for your startup, you must set your financial goals!

 This article will discuss the basic financial goals of a startup and how to set the same:

-4- Specific Goals: Some businesses have some specific tangible objectives to improve operations, i.e. a leasing a space learns that the building owner plans to eventually sell the building, so the business establishes the goal of buying it at some point of time.
+So the business establishes the goal of buying it at some point in time.
 Such kind of goals that involve investment must have a proper ROI.

 Related Reading: How to Set Achievable and Aggressive Goals for Your Startup